 The Office of Community Engagement facilitates relationships with many of our community partners to fulfill our commitment to the common good in the District of Columbia.
 As a leading academic and research institution with expertise in public education, law, and healthcare, among other areas, Georgetown faculty, staff, and students conduct community-based research and provide direct community services.

-This website includes information about many of Georgetown's community partnerships.
-For more information about engaging with Georgetown University or one of our community partners, contact Brenda Atkinson-Willoughby, Director of Partnerships and Community Engagement.
+This website includes information about many of Georgetown’s community partnerships.
+For regular updates on Georgetown’s engagement in the District of Columbia, please signup for our newsletter, GU in DC.
+For more information about engaging with Georgetown University or one of our community partners, contact the Associate Vice President for Local Government and Community Engagement.

-Georgetown has launched a new initiative, Designing the Future(s) of the University, to explore new ways to deliver our academic mission.
-In a blog post on April 23, Provost Robert Groves ruminated on opportunities for deep study, including deeper engagement with community partners:
+Georgetown’s initiative, Designing the Future(s) of the University, explores new ways to deliver our academic mission.
+In a blog post , Provost Robert Groves ruminated on opportunities for deep study, including deeper engagement with community partners:

 “Another set of ideas concerns new collaborations with DC institutions, based on alliances with Georgetown.
 Students are interns with pre-organized activities, coordinated to be academically-valued experiences worthy of academic credit.
 Much of the mentoring is given by senior staff of the institutions.
 Faculty are consultants to the work of the institution and liaisons with the students to aid their development within the institution.

 Another set of ideas uses alumni as mentors of students, teamed with faculty members.
 Students work with alumni in academically-relevant activities.
 Real products are produced of value to the alumni’s organization.
 The students might work in groups or teams, tackling a problem of the organization, requiring original research to solve.